72nd Regiment of Foot (1758)

-The 72nd Regiment of Foot was a regiment in the British Army from 1758 to 1763.

-It was formed on 28 April 1758 from the 2nd Battalion of the 33rd Regiment of Foot and took part in the Raid on Cherbourg in 1758 and the capture of Belle Isle in 1761.
-After further service in Cuba the regiment was disbanded in 1763.
+The 72nd Regiment of Foot was a line infantry regiment of the British Army.
+It was raised on 28 April 1758 from the 2nd Battalion of the 33rd Regiment of Foot and took part in the successful raid on Cherbourg in 1758 and the capture of Belle Île from France in 1761.
+Following a tour of duty in British-occupied Cuba the regiment was disbanded in 1763.